Council's Mental Health team

 Open Access - Anchor Counselling Service

 Anchor Counselling Service has significantly expanded its capacity to be able to offer open access for anyone experiencing the need for mental health support.
-This can be for NHS staff or members of the public experiencing emotional difficulties as a result of coronavirus pandemic.
+This can be for NHS staff or members of the public experiencing emotional difficulties.
 The service will aim to respond to a request for help within 24 hours during Monday to Friday.
 However NHS staff will be given priority.

 - People may self-refer via Anchor Counselling’s website